Chris Turner (author): Awards

+In 2023 he won the Shaughnessy Cohen Prize for Political Writing for his book How to Be a Climate Optimist: Blueprints for a Better World.

 The Leap was a finalist for the 2012 National Business Book Award and longlisted for the BC National Award for Canadian Nonfiction.
 The Geography of Hope was a finalist for the Governor General's Literary Award for Nonfiction, the National Business Book Award and the Alberta Literary Award for Nonfiction.

-Turner has received seven Canadian National Magazine Awards for his work in Shift, The Walrus and Alberta Views.
+Turner has received nine gold Canadian National Magazine Awards for his work in Shift, The Walrus and Alberta Views.
 His essay "Why Technology Is Failing Us (And How We Can Fix It)", won the 2001 President's Medal for General Excellence, the highest honour in Canadian magazine writing.

 Electoral politics

 Turner ran as the Green Party candidate for the Calgary Centre federal by-election held on November 26, 2012.